The domestic collection is the weekly kerbside collection of domestic rubbish using 240L or 140L mobile garbage bins (MGB’s).

 - Vacating residents are to leave the bin at the original premise for the new occupier.

-- Any domestic bin damage or theft is to be reported to Warren Blackwood Waste on 97771025 and recycling bin damage or theft to the Waste Management Officer on 97717743.
+- Any domestic bin damage or theft is to be reported to Cleanaway on 97771025 and recycling bin damage or theft to the Waste Management Officer on 97717743.

 Damaged or stolen bins